hyaliyun/Google-Docs/website/learn/global_objects/object/preventextensions/index.md

 ### Non-object argument

-In ES5, if the argument to this method is not an object (a primitive), then it will cause a {{jsxref("TypeError")}}.
+In ES5, if the argument to this method is not an object (a primitive), then it will cause a .
 In ES2015, a non-object argument will be returned as-is without any errors, since primitives are already, by definition, immutable.

 ```js
 Object.preventExtensions(1);